AceSoren/Datastream/README.md

 -----
 ## Synopsis

-Datastream is a CAVE (in general) bullet hell fangame taking particular notes from a late mobile phone game called SWITCH, made by the same company. ("Mobile phone" is not to be confused with "smartphone".)
+Datastream is a CAVE-styled (in general) bullet hell fangame taking particular notes from a late mobile phone game called SWITCH, made by the same company. ("Mobile phone" is not to be confused with "smartphone".)
 The game is planned to have a 6 stage arcade mode and two roguelike modes.

 ### Arcade Mode